 While Xero itself is just as streamlined as Power BI and would most likely contain most of the data your business needs to begin analysing with the default Power BI integration, bringing outside datasets together is a different matter and may need a roadmap and solution to solve.

-For more detailed dashboards and reports, as well as integration with datasets outside of Xero that may need to be consolidated, a cloud and data integration specialist like Xello is currently the reccomended option to help consult, develop and deploy your Xero integration with Power BI the right way.
+For more detailed dashboards and reports, as well as integration with datasets outside of Xero that may need to be consolidated, a cloud based solution might be for you.
+Aggregating data sources is key to analytics success.

 #3.
 Xero with Power BI: Natural Language with Q&A

 Having your Xero data in Power BI enables you to interact with it in many neat new ways.